-K. The Advisory Council shall act as the Nominating Committee, lead and serve on IAGS committees appointed by the President, offer management advice to the Executive Board, and take on other tasks requested by members of the Executive Board.
+L. The Advisoryshall act as the Nominating Committee, lead and serve on IAGS committees appointed by the President, offer management advice to the Executive Board, and take on other tasks requested by members of the Executive Board.
 The President may appoint Special Advisors in order to assist the organization with special duties and to represent the diversity of membership in the IAGS.
-Such Special Advisors shall have no vote in decisions of the Advisory Council that require votes.
+Such Special Advisors shall have no vote in decisions of the Advisory that require votes.

-L. In the event of a vacancy on the Executive Board, the Executive Board shall choose a member of the Advisory Council to fill the position.
-Vacancies on the Advisory Council shall be filled by the Executive Board from the IAGS membership.
+M. In the event of a vacancy on the Executive Board, the Executive Board shall choose a member of the Advisoryto fill the position.
+Vacancies on the Advisory shall be filled by the Executive Board from the IAGS membership.

 ARTICLE 5.
 Biennial Conference and Business Meeting

 A. There shall be a minimum of one IAGS general conference every two years, including a business meeting.
 All presenters and discussants at the conference are expected to be paid-up members of the IAGS and register for the conference.
 All persons attending the conference must register for the conference and pay registration fees, unless such fees have been waived by decision of the Executive Board.

 B. All persons attending or voting at the Biennial Business Meeting must be paid-up members of the IAGS.

 C. A conference evaluation form will be distributed with the registration package at each conference of the IAGS.
 Following each biennial conference, the Executive Board shall carry out an assessment of the just-completed conference and review the lessons learned for the next conference.

 ARTICLE 6.
 Resolutions